 Joint credit cards are basically credit card accounts that are opened in the name of two people.
 Usually these people are a married couple or in some sort of relationship who are already sharing checking accounts and any other finances or a parent and his or her children.
 The two parties have an agreement to take full responsibility for the charges on the credit card regardless of who spends the money.
 As a couple it becomes much easier to manage bills and it also limits the number of accounts that you hold.
 Having a joint credit card is also a way of boosting your credit standing especially if the primary credit card holder has an outstanding credit score.
 In this kind of financial arrangement, you must be able to agree on how to spend the money.
 You should make decisions together especially if you want to make huge purchases.

-Applying for joint credit cards
+Applying for credit cards jointly process

 The first and important step is to decide on which one of you becomes the primary card holder.
 The person who has the strongest credit standing should be the primary holder.
 The name of the primary holder is what appears on the monthly bill.
 Then, apply for a joint credit card from any financial institution.
 Some of the institutions that give these credits cards include: credit unions, chain stores, banks or major oil companies for gas.
 Most of these credit programs also allow you to apply online.
 It is also possible to apply for these cards over the phone.
 If you decide to use the phone, ensure that you are with your co-signer as he or she will have to verify his personal information.
 Some of the information required includes your first and last name, date of birth, your social security number, your full home address, your job and your household income.
 It is very important for you to only get this type of a credit card with a person you know and trust.
 This is because if your co-signer misuses the card, you can be held responsible for the charges along with any penalties.
 If you and the co-owner of the credit card do not agree about spending habits or limits, it is not advisable to hold a credit card jointly.
 Read more here.